 Tons of food is wasted every night as restaurants toss out unsold stock.
 The hunger charity City Harvest has been trying to salvage as much of that as possible for needy New Yorkers for more than 25 years.
 Hundreds of restaurants sign on to save their excess edibles for nightly pick up.
 In return they get both a warm and fuzzy feeling and inclusion in the nonprofit’s annual Great Food, Good Hearts guide, which lists which restaurants support City Harvest.

-Now you don't have to consult your dog-eared paper guide.
+Now you don’t have to consult your dog-eared paper guide.
 The City Harvest app brings the idea of conscious dinner consumption into the mobile age.
-It’s just like the Open Table app with one major charitable modification--and one technical innovation.
+It’s just like the Open Table app with one major charitable modification–and

 The technical innovation might turn out to be the more important element though.
 Right before you are taken from the City Harvest restaurant search to the standard Open Table page for reservations or to-go orders, you will be given the chance to donate.
 Because Apple hasn’t facilitated in-app donations, the startup company LetGive is taking on that task, and this is one of their first prototypes.